-Most couples tend to fight about the same issue repeatedly, even though it might appear to change in the details.
+Most couples in struggling marriages tend to fight about the same issue repeatedly, even though it might appear to change in the details.
 Find out why you are fighting.
 What is the real issue?
 Try to avoid making personal attacks, which will lead to defensiveness.
 Instead, focus on the problem itself.

 Want to have a happier, healthier marriage?